RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Approach

 \subsection{Relation-Aware Multimodal Retriever}

-The retriever serves two tightly coupled roles: it performs search over the full entity set to construct the shortlist seen by the denoiser, and it supplies the multimodal conditioning context used to resolve shortlist-level ambiguity.
-Both roles are served by the same relation-gated representation.
+The retriever, parameterized by $\theta_{\mathrm{ret}}$, serves two tightly coupled roles: it performs search over the full entity set to construct the shortlist seen by the denoiser, and it supplies the multimodal conditioning context used to resolve shortlist-level ambiguity.
+Both roles rely on the same relation-gated representation from multimodal fusion.